+Note SBA has reduced this requirement.
 When writing your socially disadvantage narrative statement, you must show evidence of “substantial and chronic disadvantage” generally means “there must be more than one or two specific, significant incidents.”
 Med-Choice.
 Inc., SBA No. SDBA-179, p.
 8 (2008).
 In your social narrative personal statement, only one such incident is sufficient if it is so substantial and far-reaching that there can be no doubt that the applicant suffered social disadvantage.
 Your supporting statement should have evidence to back it up.

 Socially Disadvantaged Supporting Statement Must be Detailed